Reading time: 4 minutes

 It’s a common misconception that older Australians are only eligible for concession cards if they are on the Age Pension.
-In fact, some concessions may be available even if you’re not yet retired.
+Not only are self-funded retirees eligible for certain cards, but some concessions may be available even if you’re not yet retired.

 There are a range of concession cards that Australian seniors and pensioners may be eligible for.
 Depending on the card, you may be entitled to cheaper medicines and discounts on services such as public transport, council rates and power bills.